josomo/project_euler/README.md

 Project Euler in Ruby

-This is a collection of solutions to Project Euler problems I'll complete to practice Ruby.
+Solutions to Project Euler problems in Ruby.